-In order to simulate a system of $n$~qubits with a 2-local Hamiltonian described by the graph~$G$, ideally our scheme requires one probe qubit for the readout and $n$~simulation qubits.
-Additionally, if Hamiltonian gadgets are used to implement 3-local interactions, one ancilla qubit is required for each two-local term in the simulated observable (represented by an edge in the corresponding graph).
-In practice the number of ancillas may be slightly higher if more involved types of gadgets are used to implement the 3-local interactions.
+The presented simulation scheme differs significantly from existing gate-model methods.
+Instead of a series of coherent gate operations, it uses an adiabatic control sequence which may require less complicated control hardware.
+At the measurement stage we require single-qubit gate operations and measurements, but only on the probe qubit.
+These operations should be relatively simple to implement compared to a full Trotter decomposition of the simulated Hamiltonian.
+Without error correction our method has limited scalability, but it might outperform gate-model simulators in some small-to-medium-sized problems.
+A simple experimental implementation could be feasible with present-day technology.
+In order to simulate a system of $n$~qubits with a two-local Hamiltonian described by the graph~$G$, ideally our scheme requires one probe qubit for the readout and $n$~simulation qubits.
+Additionally, if Hamiltonian gadgets are used to implement three-local interactions, one ancilla qubit is required for each two-local term in the simulated observable (represented by an edge in the corresponding graph).
+In practice the number of ancillas may be slightly higher if more involved types of gadgets are used to implement the three-local interactions.
 The total number of qubits required thus scales as $O(n)$ for sparse graphs and $O(n^2)$ for maximally connected ones.